 Student Scholarships Resources and School Grants

-In 2022, AMTA also partnered with Massage Envy to launch the Schools Grant program which awarded $10,000 grants to five massage schools, all funded by Massage Envy.
+In 2022, AMTA also partnered with Massage Envy on the Schools Grant program which awarded $10,000 grants to five massage schools, all funded by Massage Envy.
 The grants are intended to provide additional resources to these schools as they aim to attract, train and graduate future generations of highly qualified massage therapists.

 Discounted Products and Services